Online Sunshine Logo

 2. A statement of support, revenue and expenses, and any change in the fund balance.

-3. The names and addresses of the charitable organizations or sponsors, professional fundraising consultant, professional solicitors, and commercial co-venturers used, if any, and the amounts received therefrom, if any.
+3. The names and street addresses of the charitable organizations or sponsors, professional fundraising consultant, professional solicitors, and commercial co-venturers used, if any, and the amounts received therefrom, if any.

 4. A statement of functional expenses that must include, but is not limited to, expenses in the following categories: